paszu/3DSRepo/Part-1-(Homebrew).md

 If you are between versions 10.6.0 and 10.7.0, you can find instructions for using ninjhax (requires Cubic Ninja) [here](http://smealum.github.io/ninjhax2/), OOTHax (requires Ocarina of Time 3D and either a powersaves or another 3DS which has the homebrew launcher) [here](https://github.com/yellows8/oot3dhax).
 Browserhax was patched with 10.6.0 and will no longer work.

-If you are below version 9.0.0 or you have an old browser version (you must have a -20 or highter at the end of your version number to follow this guide; the -XX indicates browser version; i.e: 9.2.0-15U is incompatible), you can find instructions for updating or downgrading to 9.2.0-20U [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
-Browserhax does not support browser versions below 9.0.0 or -20.
+If you are below version 9.0.0, you can find instructions for updating or downgrading to 9.2.0-20U [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
+Browserhax does not support browser versions below 9.0.0.

 #### What you need